 |Customer Service & Technical Support||✓|

-If you need a tech-driven platform to power payments for your business, Braintree Payment Solutions (read our review) and Stripe (read our review) should be at the very top of the list.
-In addition to very strong developer tools with support for multiple programming languages, both companies are global service that can reach customers all over the world.
+If you need a tech-driven platform to power payments for your business, Braintree Payment Solutions (read our review) and Stripe (read our review) should be at the very top of your list.
+In addition to powerful developer tools with support for multiple programming languages, both companies are global services that can reach customers all over the world.
 But does one company excel more than the other?
 In the Stripe vs. Braintree debate, which company comes out on top?

-Here’s the good news: Because their core offerings are so similarly aligned, it’s really easy to draw direct, apples-to-apples comparisons.
-And in most regards, Stripe and Braintree are very similarly matched.
-They both cater to some very large and/or very innovative businesses with industry-leading tools for online and mobile commerce, global business, and subscription/billing management.
+Here’s the good news: Because their core offerings are so similarly aligned, it’s really easy to draw direct apples-to-apples comparisons.
+And in most regards, Stripe and Braintree are very closely matched.
+They both cater to some very large and/or innovational businesses with industry-leading tools for online and mobile commerce, global business, and subscription/billing management.

-Before committing to either of these platforms, it’s important to understand that to make the most of them you need advanced coding knowledge or a developer.
+Before committing to either of these platforms, it’s important to understand that you need advanced coding knowledge or a developer to make the most of them.
 You can go it alone with minimal knowledge, but you’ll be unable to harness the full potential of Stripe and Braintree.
-If you’re not tech savvy, another solution may be a better fit.
+If you’re not tech-savvy or you don’t have a developer on your team, another solution may be a better fit.

-Braintree differs from Stripe primarily in that it issues merchants with their own merchant accounts, whereas Stripe is a third-party processor that aggregates payments.
+Braintree differs from Stripe primarily in that it issues merchants with their own merchant accounts.
+In contrast, Stripe is a third-party processor that aggregates payments.
 That means Braintree has much greater account stability than Stripe.
 Braintree also provides its tools at no additional cost beyond its flat-rate processing, whereas Stripe will assess small fees for the use of select services.
 So Braintree could very easily become the more cost-effective solution.

-Normally, a merchant account is suited to merchants processing more than $10k/month (though some work with merchants with volumes as small as $5k/month).
+Usually, a merchant account is suited to merchants processing more than $10K/month (though some work with merchants with volumes as small as $5K/month).
 Braintree has no minimum and no monthly fee and says that it works with businesses of all sizes.
-That’s quite a bit different.
+That’s quite a big difference.
 With its similar pricing, Braintree is just as attractive an option as Stripe for new and small-but-growing enterprises.

-Read on for a more in-depth analysis of these two online payment gateways!
-Got questions?
+Read on for a more in-depth analysis of these two online payment gateways.
+Got any questions?
 Comments?
 We’d love to hear from you, so leave us a comment!